djgroen/flee/docs/FabFlee_Automated_Flee_based_simulation.md

     <img src="../images/location_graph.png" alt="Image" width="800" />
 </p>

+Note that as of 16-07-2024, locations are coloured by type when using this visualisation approach.

 ### *Plotting movements for individual agents during simulation*

 1. To plot the movements of individual agents within a single simulation from agent.out files, simply type: